 - Moschofilero- known for its floral aroma with hints of spices.

 - Xinomavro– the predominant grape variety in Macedonia, is known for its complex aromas.

-- Rhoditis- very popular in Attika, Peloponnese, Thessalia and Macedonia, Rhoditis is a rose coloured grape, with elegant and light taste.
+- Rhoditis- very popular in Attika, Peloponnese, Thessalia and Macedonia.
+Rhoditis is a rose coloured grape with an elegant and light taste.

 Top five wine bars in Athens (yes, the places where you can find many of the above labels!) →

 A wine bar that satisfies those seeking good Greek wine.
 You can choose between the 20 different labels of Malagousia and Agiorgitiko, and you can accompany your wine with cheese and cold cuts from local producers.
 Moreover, every Monday, Greek winemakers present their varieties, and you have the chance for wine tasting.
 I have to stress out, as well, the wonderful atmosphere of this place.

 A: 2 Fokionos street & 30 Petraki 30, Athens centre